STEllAR-GROUP/hpx/docs/sphinx/manual/writing_single_node_hpx_applications.rst

 High level parallel facilities
 ==============================

-In preparation for the upcoming C++ Standards we currently see several proposals targeting different facilities supporting parallel programming. |hpx| implements (and extends) some of those proposals.
+In preparation for the upcoming C++ Standards, there are currently several proposals targeting different facilities supporting parallel programming. |hpx| implements (and extends) some of those proposals.
 This is well aligned with our strategy to align the APIs exposed from |hpx| with current and future C++ Standards.